Natural Gas System Frequently Asked Questions

 We are working under the oversight of regulatory agencies, including the California Public Utilities Commission (CPUC) and the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA), as well as the National Transportation Safety Board (NTSB).
 Our work is continuing as we diligently review our records, and monitor, survey, and test pipelines throughout our entire natural gas pipeline system.
 Our top priority in 2011 and beyond is the safety of our natural gas system.

-What are the steps PG&E has taken to enhance the safety of the pipelines since the San Bruno accident?
+What are the steps PG&E has taken to enhance the safety of pipelines since the tragic September 2010 pipeline accident?

 Why did you reduce pressure in some of your pipelines?

-After the accident we substantially reduced the pressure on pipelines that had segments with characteristics similar to the San Bruno pipeline and that had not been pressure tested.
+After the tragic September 2010 pipeline accident, we substantially reduced the pressure on pipelines that had segments with characteristics similar to the pipeline that ruptured.
 This was performed as a near-term precautionary step until we can confirm the safety of these pipelines by other appropriate action.

 There's safety in knowledge, so it's important we all: